 Many foreign visitors’ South Pacific experience begins in the capital city.
-Papeete is where planes land at Faa’a International Airport (research flights) and where cruise ships such as Paul Gauguin embark upon and end their island itineraries.
+Papeete is where planes land at Faa’a International Airport and where cruise ships such as Paul Gauguin embark upon and end their island itineraries.

 Some visitors treat Tahiti as a jumping-off point for the rest of French Polynesia, passing the time between flights in Papeete.